harshita2201301024/obsidian/data/Daily Notes/2024/November/14-November-2024-Thursday.md

 Here make v-window-item dynamic.
 To do this, first create a computed property from the nested subnavs, which will traverse nested subnavs and returns a linear array with each subnav section.
 Loop through that array for rendering v-window-item for each subnavs.
 If item index > 0, show back button.

 1. [ ] MDI Icons not getting Visible                                                                                   3PM - 4PM
-2. [ ] Account Button Size 4PM - 4:30
+2. [ ] Account Button Size                                                                                                 4PM - 4:30 PM
 3. [ ] Color Theming and spacing
 4. [ ] Code Refactoring
 5. [ ] Convert Config to ts